bryanlammon/supra/readme.md

 You can also supply your own collection of abbreviated journal names.
 The names must be in the form of a user-journal file.
-You can create a blank user-journal file by running `supra blankuj`.
+You can create a blank user-journal file by running `supra uj`.
 This will create a file called `blank-user-journals.ron`.
 Open the file in any plain-text editor, and you will find instructions on how to add journals and a placeholder example.